 Boat Shoe Update

-At 11.5 ounces, the menís Teva Helm 2 shoes are lighter than any other menís shoe tested (June 2007), and they offer good drainage.
+At 11.5 ounces, the men’s Teva Helm 2 shoes are lighter than any other men’s shoe tested (June 2007), and they offer good drainage.
 There are mesh openings built into the shoe under the heel, behind the heel, beneath the ball of the foot, and on either side of the toe.
 Like most of the shoes we tested, the Helm 2’s foam insole is removable.
 It also is perforated with 1/8-inch holes to speed drainage.